-With a lively, fresh perspective as a storyteller, Elaine captures people’s memories to help us better understand the past, interpret the present and shape the future.
-She lovingly creates personal stories that become precious family treasures.
+With a lively, fresh perspective as a storyteller, Elaine captures people’s memories to help us better interpret the past, understand the present and shape the future.
+She painstakingly crafts easy-to-read, pleasing personal stories that entertain readers and become precious family treasures.
 Through her work, Elaine connects individuals, families and communities.
 A seasoned writer, Elaine views her mission as saving stories from the slow lane that otherwise might be lost.